 Write to show your full self.

 4. To share the strength and the failures: If you decide to let someone read your writing, (and you don’t have to) you just might spare your reader having to learn the hard way.
+Write to show your full self.

 Write to share your story.